projectcalico/calico/docs/source/etcd-data-model.rst

 properties are optional:

 ``protocol``
-  if present, restricts the rule to only apply to traffic of a specific protocol.
+  if present, restricts the rule to only apply to traffic of a specific IP protocol.

 ``src_tag``